blabbertabber/speechbroker/docs/developer.md

 sudo systemctl start diarizer.service
 ```

-Then install and test on the production server (only change from above is first line, where we ssh into the server)
+Then install and test on the production server (identical instructions as the test server's, with the exception of
+the first line, where we ssh into the server):

 ```bash
 ssh -i /c/Users/saint/.ssh/id_github saintbrendan@diarizer.com